A Well-Lived Life 2 - Book 4 - Elyse

 “He’s my next call.”

 I hung up with Gwen and called Jamie.
 He wasn’t available, but I was assured that he’d call me back within the hour.
 I called the office and explained to Elyse what had happened.
-She offered to come home, but I told her that there wasn’t a point to doing that and that I’d call her as soon as the meeting with the detectives was over.
+She offered to come home, but I told her that there wasn’t a point in doing that and that I’d call her as soon as the meeting with the detectives was over.
 I thought about calling Jessica, but there really wasn’t anything she could do at the moment.
 There was the issue of meeting her to walk home, but I could call her from Melanie’s office to let her know.
 I didn’t want her to worry and have it affect her workday.

 Kara and I had lunch with Abbie and the kids, and then I went upstairs to dress for my meeting.
 I put on a tie, but not a suit, and after I kissed Kara goodbye, I walked out to my car to head to the Loop offices of Kassan and Associates.
-I was ushered into a conference room and a minute later both Melanie and Sam Kassan came into the room.
+I was ushered into a conference room, and a minute later, both Melanie and Sam Kassan came into the room.
 I shook hands with Mr. Kassan, and Melanie and I hugged and exchanged an ‘air kiss’.

 “And the bad news?”
 I asked.